Criminal proceedings in the January 6 United States Capitol attack: Numbers of people involved

 In February 2021, federal officials estimated that about ten thousand rioters entered the Capitol grounds; in December, the Secret Service and FBI estimated that about 1,200 entered the building.

 By October 2021, about 250 people were still wanted for assaulting police officers.

 Charged

 As early as February 2021, those charged included residents of 39 states and the District of Columbia.
 By January 6, 2022, one year after the attack, more than 725 people had been charged for their involvement; over the following year, the number increased to more than 950.
 A thousand people had been charged with federal crimes by the end of January 2023, two years after the attack, rising to more than 1,100 in August 2023.

 Three years after the attack, more than 1,200 had been charged.
+Almost 1,600 individuals have been charged for their participation in the event and nearly 260 have faced trials with two being acquitted.

 Some criminal indictments are under seal.

 Guilty findings

 As of October 13, 2021, more than 100 defendants had entered guilty pleas.
 By July 2023, 629 defendants had pleaded guilty.
 Of the 129 others who went to trial, 87 were convicted of all charges, two were acquitted of all charges, and 40 received mixed verdicts (convicted of at least one charge, and acquitted or a hung jury on at least one charge).
 By August 2024, more than 1,400 people had been charged with federal crimes related to the attack and over 900 of them had been convicted.

 As of the fourth anniversary of the attack, the Justice Department's efforts had led to 1,570 arrests, and the Justice Department was still trying to secure guilty pleas in about 300 cases.